chrisrabe/Voucher_Generator/README.md

 To run a .jar file, you open up the command prompt (windowsKey + r, then type "cmd" to open the shell).
 Navigate to where you have the .jar file, then type ``` java -jar Voucher_Generator_vN``` in the command prompt, where 'N' is the version number of the jar file.

 Note: The easiest way to navigate to the folder with the .jar is to run 'cmd' via folder explorer, assuming that you are currently in the directory of the .jar file.

+For more information, please visit the wiki page.